 Non-vintage (or NV) Champagnes are made by blending some of these reserve wines with wines from the most recent harvest, enabling subtle fine-tuning to achieve a ‘house style’ that reflects the philosophy of the producer.

 Scroll down for our roundup of the best non-vintage Champagnes you can buy

 Buying Champagne from supermarkets

-Supermarket shelves are dominated by the most famous Champagne brands who have the volume suitable for large-scale retailers – among them Veuve Clicquot, Moët & Chandon, Laurent-Perrier, Taittinger and Bollinger – as well as own-brand Champagnes sourced from co-operatives and growers.
+Supermarket shelves are dominated by the most famous Champagne brands who produce enough volume suitable for large-scale retailers – among them Veuve Clicquot, Moët & Chandon, Laurent-Perrier, Taittinger and Bollinger.
+Supermarkets will also stock own-brand Champagnes sourced from co-operatives and growers.

 Own-brand Champagnes are rarely the last word in quality as they are made with a very competitive price-point in mind.
-The worst examples are, honestly, a waste of your cash, but the better examples offer genuine value for money.
-We have included some of our favourite supermarket own-brand examples in the list below.
+The worst examples are probably a waste of your cash, but the better examples offer genuine value for money.
+We have included some of our favourite supermarket own-label examples in the list below.